UtrechtUniversity/yoda/docs/design/python_plugin.md

   INPUT *arg="some argument"
   OUTPUT ruleExecOut
   ```
-  Note that global_vars is only available to pythin functions in core.py, not to functions imported by core.py.
+  Note that global_vars is only available to python functions defined in core.py, not to functions imported by core.py.
 - ordinary python functions which are not called by iRODS or externally, but only by other python code, accept arguments normally and can return a value
   ```
   def concat(str1, str2):
       return str1 + str2
   ```

+## Calling python code

 Python functions can be called with irule:
 ```